-A personal statement is required along with a copy of your transcript.
+A personal statement is required along with a copy of your transcript and resume.

 Financial Aid is determined through the Student Financial Aid Office.
 Please contact them directly for all applicable programs available to you.
 Three out of four MU graduate students receive some form of financial aid.

 Yes, you are not locked into an interest area when you are accepted.

 The Masters of Data Science is housed in the MU Institute for Data Science and Informatics (MUIDSI) serves as nexus of interdisciplinary collaborations bridging numerous MU colleges and schools, including the College of Engineering, the School of Medicine, School of Journalism, and School of Information Science and Learning Technologies.
 The program has trained many Informatics PhD’s since its inception, and also serves as the parent of the MU DSA MS program.